 For further reading: Most Beautiful Places to Visit in Spain

 Did you know that Stockholm offers some of the cheapest flights to Europe?
-But wait, there’s more!
+But wait, it gets better!
 Not only can you save some dough on airfare, but Stockholm is also an incredible destination to explore.
 Here’s what you need to know:

 With so much to see and do, Stockholm is worth visiting in its own right.
-Though when you add in the cheap flights to Europe, it becomes even more appealing!
+And when you add in the cheap flights to Europe, it becomes a no-brainer!

 Munich International Airport is a major hub for several low-cost carriers, including RyanAir and EasyJet, which has driven prices way down.
 This, along with low airport taxes, high-quality airport infrastructure, and its location in the heart of Europe, makes Munich a relatively cheap and accessible airport to fly into in Europe.